jdmonin/JSettlers2/README.txt

 The client may be run as a Java application, or as an applet when accessed from a web site which also hosts a JSettlers server.

-The server may be configured to use a MySQL database to store account information.
+The server may be configured to use a database to store account information (details below).
 A client applet to create user accounts is also provided.

 JSettlers is an open-source project licensed under the GPL.
-The software is maintained at http://nand.net/jsettlers/devel/
+The software is hosted at http://sourceforge.net/projects/jsettlers2 and at http://nand.net/jsettlers/devel/ .
+Questions, bugs, and patches can be posted at the sourceforge page.

-JSettlers was previously hosted at http://sourceforge.net/projects/jsettlers but this seems to be abandoned.
-Forums for discussions and community-based support are available at SourceForge, but may not be checked on a frequent basis.

                           -- The JSettlers Development Team